 Willie Bouyer & Carl Bax.

-Ultimate WLAF 1992- Eric Jones, Willie Bouyer, Arthur Hunter, John Holland, & Kirk Maggio.
+Ultimate WLAF 1992- Eric Jones, Willie Bouyer, Arthur Hunter & Kirk Maggio.